jonasfrey/handyhelpers/readme.md

 ```
 ## f_s_hashed
-hash a string, using the window.crypto.subtle API, available functions at the moment are
+hash a string, using the globalThis.crypto.subtle API, available functions at the moment are
 'sha-1', 'sha-256', 'sha-384', 'sha-512'
 ```javascript
             f_assert_equals(